Topical Maps Entities How It Works

 Directory of leading global and national organizations, registries, helplines, and counseling resources with tips on when to contact each.

-Content Strategy for Hemophilia A and B: Management Guide
+Content strategy and topical authority plan for Hemophilia A and B: Management Guide

 The recommended SEO content strategy for Hemophilia A and B: Management Guide is the hub-and-spoke topical map model: one comprehensive pillar page on Hemophilia A and B: Management Guide, supported by 31 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Hemophilia A and B: Management Guide — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Hemophilia A and B: Management Guide.

 38